MadCatX/WebMMBServer/README.md

 * `jobs_dir`: Directory where WebMMBServer will store MMB job data
 * `root_dir`: Directory with the WebMMB web application data
 * `port`: Port on which the WebMMBServer will listen
+* `domain`: Internet domain name on which the server is running

 Example